onflow/ccf/ccf_specs.md

 - Interoperability and Reuse.
 CCF uses the same approach taken by COSE (RFC 9052) leveraging CBOR (RFC 8949).
 CCF leverages CBOR, which allows CCF codecs to use CBOR codecs under the hood.

 - Translation to JSON.
-CCF is defined using CDDL notation.
-CBOR's data model is a superset of JSON's data model.
-CCF uses a subset of CBOR's data model which allows translation from CCF to JSON-based formats.
+CCF uses a subset of CBOR data model and RFC 8949 specifies how to convert data between CBOR and JSON.

 ## Why CBOR